jmanager25/hangman-game/README.md

 #### User Goals

-* The users wants a classic and simple game that is easy to learn and quick to play.
+* The users want a classic and simple game that is easy to learn and quick to play.
-* The users wants a fun way to pass the time and challenge themselves.
+* The users want a fun way to pass the time and challenge themselves.
-* The users wants a game to improve their vocalurary, as they will need to think about the meaning of the words and how they are spelled in order to make correct guesses.
+* The users want a game to improve their vocalurary, as they will need to think about the meaning of the words and how they are spelled in order to make correct guesses.

-Overall, The users wants a fun and enjoyable game that can provide entertainment and mental exercise.
+Overall, the users want a fun and enjoyable game that can provide entertainment and mental exercise.

 ### Flowchart Diagram